rimuz/smudge/docs/stdlang.md

-yt## The Smudge Programming Language - Documentation of box `std.lang` The box `std.lang` is imported by default, because it contains all the methods of strings, lists and tuples.
+## The Smudge Programming Language - Documentation of box `std.lang`
+The box `std.lang` is imported by default, because it contains all the methods of strings, lists and tuples.